telboy007/donjon_to_homebrewery/README.md

 ## Troubleshooting:
 1. Make sure all the URLs are as stated above; google drive links have been changed into the download version, and any imgur urls have the `.png` added to the end
+1. Make sure the file has viewer rights for anyone with the link on google drive
 1. Raise an issue via Issues tab with as much detail as possible, also please provide the json / json file that is causing problems.